 Cristian: Yes, mostly because our most important client is América Móvil.
 But we need to be prepared for the B2B.
 That’s another reason why I chose VTEX.
 I mapped all of the advantages that we have with such a platform so that I can go at any point of our strategy and see what we can gain.
 For instance, we can have a sales force of people, similar to Uber drivers, who only need a smartphone to sell our brand.
 They are not our employees, yet they are making money through word of mouth.
 We are actually looking to implement this in phase four.

 VTEX: How would you evaluate Tekmovil in terms of digitalization?
 Is it a digital-first company?

-Cristian: We are on that path.
+Cristian: With the current digital transformation, Tekmovil is on that path.
 One thing that I need to praise our C-level about is their honesty and openness.
 They said they will unconditionally follow my direction because they are not experts in that area.
 I think it’s amazing that they are so transparent, and this liberty helps me a lot.
 But it’s also a lot of work.

-VTEX: Such an environment and culture are highly important, you’re definitely lucky to have them!
-How many people are working at Tekmovil right now?
+VTEX: Such an environment and culture are highly important for undergoing a digital transformation at Tekmovil, you’re definitely lucky to have them!
+How many people are working at the company right now?